Goleman Leadership Styles by Daniel Goleman

-Goleman Leadership Styles: this article describes the Goleman Leadership Styles, also know as the Six Emotional Leadership Styles, in a practical way.
-These styles have been developed by Daniel Goleman.
+Goleman Leadership Styles: this article describes the Goleman Leadership Styles, also know as the Six Emotional Leadership Styles, developed by Daniel Goleman in a practical way.
+Next to what they are, this article also highlights Six Emotional Leadership Styles seperatly, closing with a short summary.
 After reading you will understand the basics of this leadership model.
+Enjoy reading!

 What are the Daniel Goleman Leadership Styles?